The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/9-hashing-passwords-bcrypt.md

 ### Authenticating with a Hash

-Because hashing is pure and one-way, a server can verify a password without ever storing it:
+Because hashing is pure and one-way, a server can verify a password without ever storing the plaintext version.
+It just needs the hash:

 ![The server uses the given username to find the associated hashed password in the database.
 If the given password produces the same hash, then the user is authenticated.](./img/9-hashing-passwords-bcrypt/hashed-password-lookup.png)